landawn/abacus-jdbc/README.md

 	   //.update/batchUpdate/execute/...

-// Sql script can also be executed by directly calling DAO methods. userDao.selectUserByFirstName(firstName)
+// Sql can also be executed by directly calling DAO methods. userDao.selectUserByFirstName(firstName)
      //.findFirst(Condition)
      //.findOnlyOne(Condition)